-18. PROCESSING TIME
+17. PROCESSING TIME

-The CLC endeavours to process most individual applications within 42-days.
-Individual applications submitted as part of a practice application (to be licensed as a CLC Recognised Body or as an ABS) will be considered and processed with the practice application and may take longer.
+The CLC endeavours to process most individual applications within 42-days and Practice application in 90-days.
+Individual applications submitted as part of a practice application (to be licensed as a CLC Recognised Body or as an ABS) will be considered and processed with the practice application timescale.

-19. YOUR PERSONAL DATA
+18. YOUR PERSONAL DATA

 Your details will be held by the CLC in accordance with the General Data Protection Regulations (GDPR).
 For the purposes of GDPR, if you provide any information to us, we will be the data controller.
 For further information about how your information is used, how we maintain the security of your information, and your rights to access information we hold about you, please see our privacy policy which is kept under regular review.
-You can contact our Data Protection Officer via email at privacy@clc-uk.org or in writing to: Council for Licensed Conveyancers, We Work, 120 Moorgate, London EC2M 6UR, Main Line: 020 3859 0904
+You can contact our Data Protection Officer via email at privacy@clcuk.org or in writing to: Council for Licensed Conveyancers, We Work, 120 Moorgate , London EC2M 6UR, Main Line: 020 3859 0904

-20. READ OUR PRIVACY POLICY
+19. READ OUR PRIVACY POLICY